lenovo/puppet-cnos/README.md

 ## Module description

-This module uses REST to manage various Network management aspects of Lenovo CNOS Switches and acts as a foundation for building higher level abstractions within Puppet.
-The cnos module provides a set of types and providers for managing Lenovo CNOS switches.
-The module provides resources for the VLAN provisioning, Vlag provisioning, Arp, Telemetry, LAG, LACP, IP-Interface Mapping, VLAN-Port Mapping etc .
-The module allows you to manage CNOS Switches deployed in a network, in order to manage much of your CNOS configuration through Puppet.
+This module uses REST to manage various Network management features of Switches running Lenovo CNOS and acts as a foundation for building higher level abstractions within Puppet.
+The CNOS module provides a set of types, providers and resources for managing Lenovo CNOS switches.
+These include resources for VLAN provisioning, VLAG, ARP, Telemetry, LAG, LACP, IP-Interface Mapping, VLAN-Port Mapping etc.

 ## Setup

-### Beginning with cnos in puppet
+### Beginning with CNOS Module in puppet

 Before you can use the CNOS module, you must create a proxy system able to run puppet device.
 Your Puppet agent will serve as the "proxy system" for the puppet device subcommand.

 Create a device.conf file in the Puppet conf directory (either /etc/puppet or /etc/puppetlabs/puppet) on the Puppet agent.
 Within your device.conf, you must have:

 ~~~
-[cnos.switch.labs.lenovo.com]
+[<FQDN of Switch>]
 type cnos
 url https://<USERNAME>:<PASSWORD>@<IP ADDRESS OF CNOS Switch>/
 ~~~

 In the above example, `<USERNAME>` and `<PASSWORD>` refer to Puppet's login for the device.
-And cnos.switch.labs.lenovo.com is the domain name of the switch
+And <FQDN of Switch> is the Fully Qualified Domain Name of the switch

-Additionally, you must install the lenovo-rbapi gem into the Puppet Ruby environment on the proxy host (Puppet agent) by declaring the cnos-rbapi class on that host.
+Make sure the Switch is reachable by its FQDN from the Master and Agent instance Additionally, you must install the lenovo-rbapi gem into the Puppet Ruby environment on the proxy host (Puppet agent) by declaring the cnos-rbapi class on that host.
 If you do not install the lenovo-rbapi gem, version 0.0.5, the module will not work.

 ## Usage